|

 D.

-Obtaining and presenting all essential information
+Obtaining and presenting all essential information to allow others to carry on

-suggestion, without unnecessary duplication of
+further research, at your suggestion, without unnecessary duplication of

 research

-or from sources known to you.
+already performed by you; or, from sources known to you.

 Keep a